xcore/sc_i2c/README.rst

 The Component is in the form of a function library and can be called in a thread.

+Module_i2c is meant to be deprecated, once module_i2c_master is completed, and once the slave part has been moved to module_i2c_slave.

 Known Issues
 ============